-- Attendance: MANDATORY!
+Attendance: MANDATORY!
 I do keep track of who is and isn't attending lecture and laboratory.
 This course has a considerable amount of new concepts and terminology and it serves your best interest to attend class regularly.
 Any student disrupting the classroom and affecting the learning experience of others will be asked to leave.
 Along these lines, NO cell-phones, beepers, and/or associated earpieces are allowed either in the lecture room or laboratory.
 My policy is not to give a warning, rather, if a cell-phone or beeper activates during lecture/laboratory, you will lose one LETTER GRADE from your final grade.
 Viewing a cell-phone or pager that activates on "silent" mode during a quiz or exam will be treated as an instance of CHEATING and handled accordingly (in addition to the above penalty).
-Those wishing to utilize laptop computers as part of the class are required to sit in the first 3 rows of the classroom.
-University guidelines dictate that students missing 20% of lecture sessions for this class are subject to receiving a grade of "F" regardless of their standing in the course. - Students With Documented Disabilities: Students requiring accommodations or modifications because of documented disabilities should discuss this need with Dr. Lockhart at the beginning of the quarter.
+Those wishing to utilize laptop computers as part of the class are required to sit in the first row of the classroom.
+Viewing anything other than BIOL 2651 coursework on a computer during course time will result in the loss of one LETTER GRADE from your final grade.
+University guidelines dictate that students missing 20% of lecture sessions for this class are subject to receiving a grade of "F" regardless of their standing in the course.

+Students With Documented Disabilities: Students requiring accommodations or modifications because of documented disabilities should discuss this need with Dr. Lockhart at the beginning of the quarter.
 Students not registered with Special Services Program must contact the Access Office for Students with Disabilities in Farber Hall.
-Their phone number is 245-2498. - Assessment: For the lecture grade, four exams (tentative) plus a comprehensive final will be given.
+Their phone number is 245-2498.

+Assessment: For the lecture grade, four exams (tentative) plus a comprehensive final will be given.
 Each exam will be worth 100 points.
 Questions will be based on material covered in lecture and in my notes.
-Exam questions will be in a variety of formats including (but not limited to) essay, short answer, multiple choice, fill in the blank, drawings, etc...Any questions concerning grading should be brought to the attention of the professor NO LATER than one week following return of the exam.
+Any questions concerning grading should be brought to the attention of the professor NO LATER than one week following return of the exam.
 I also will occasionally give unannounced quizzes to ensure that everyone is on time, attending class, and keeping up with lecture material.
 NO make-up lecture exams or quizzes will be given for any reason.
 Should you miss an exam, you may take the comprehensive final to replace the missed exam grade.
+Lecture assignments will also be given via WileyPLUS course management software.
+Each person is required to have access and will be expected to routinely monitor their course calendar for assignments.

-For the laboratory grade, 4 lab practicals (tentative) will be given.
+For the laboratory grade, 4 lab practicals will be given.
 The Lab practicals cannot be made up.
 If a lab practical is missed, you will receive a zero for that lab grade.

 The final grade will be a combination of your final lecture score and laboratory score.
-Lecture will comprise 65% and lab will comprise 35% of your final score.
+Lecture exams will comprise 55%, WileyPLUS assignments will comprise 10%, and lab will comprise 35% of your final score.
 The lecture final will be comprehensive and OPTIONAL.
 For those wishing to better their grade, this exam score will replace the lowest written exam score received during the semester.